-But, my heart and soul is in the prevention of chronic disease and maintenance of health.
+My heart and soul is in the prevention and potentially the reversal of chronic disease and the maintenance of health.

 Isn’t that what is done in conventional medicine?
 NO!